Integer Programming Approaches for Distributionally Robust Chance Constraints with Adjustable Risks: Conclusions

 \section{Conclusions}

-In this paper, we investigated distributionally robust individual chance-constrained problems with a data-driven Wasserstein ambiguity set, where the uncertainty only affects the right-hand side and the risk tolerance is considered as a decision variable.
+In this paper, we investigated distributionally robust individual chance-constrained problems with a data-driven Wasserstein ambiguity set, where the uncertainty affects either the RHS or the LHS.
+The risk tolerance is treated as a decision variable.
 The goal of the risk-adjustable DRCC is to trade-off between system costs and risk violation costs via penalizing the risk tolerance in the objective function.
-We considered two types of Wasserstein ambiguity sets with finite and continuous distributions.
-We provided a MILP reformulation of the risk-adjustable DRCC problem with finite distributions and a MISOCP reformulation for the continuous distribution case.
-Moreover, we derived valid inequalities for both reformulations.
+For the RHS uncertainty, we provided a MILP reformulation of the risk-adjustable DRCC problem with finite distributions and a MISOCP reformulation for the continuous distribution case.
+For the LHS uncertainty, we mixed integer conic reformulations with binary decisions.
+Moreover, valid inequalities are derived for all the reformulations.
 Via extensive numerical studies, we demonstrated that our valid inequalities accelerate solving the risk-adjustable DRCC models when compared to optimization solvers.
 Although the MISOCP reformulation does not scale well with larger sample size, the MILP reformulation can be used as an approximation of the MISOCP reformulation.

 \begin{APPENDICES}